-Not only are the embroideries sublime, but the book itself is a thing of beauty, with incredible attention to detail – from the exquisite photography to the lavish hardback binding, making it a real treasure for the book lover.
-Plus, high quality iron-on transfers at the back of the book allow you to transfer the designs directly onto fabric to get started straight away.
+Not only are the embroideries sublime, but the book itself is beautiful, with incredible attention to detail – from the exquisite photography to the lavish hardback binding, it is a real treasure for a book lover.
+What is particularly unique are the high quality iron-on transfers included at the back of the book that allow you to transfer the designs directly onto fabric and get started straight away.

-In this book Emillie generously shares her tried and tested tips and techniques, including advice on materials, transferring designs onto fabric, and fully illustrated explanations of the stitches and skills needed.
+Paint With Thread by Emillie Ferris generously shares the authors tried and tested tips and techniques, including advice on materials, transferring designs onto fabric, and fully illustrated explanations of the stitches and skills needed.
 The five in-depth projects draw on Emillie’s love of nature, including motifs that she is best known for such as flowers, foliage, bees and fungi.
 It is a pleasure to read through this book and we feel it will be a pleasure to try out the projects too.

-Painting with thread is a complex skill to learn, however via Ferris’ teaching and guidance, we feel it will be achievable and rewarding to achieve.
+Painting with thread is a complex skill to learn, however with Emillie Ferris’ teaching and guidance, we feel it will be achievable and rewarding to achieve.